*SPOILER ALERT! *

 who was still seated on the exam table, interjected with what she had already

 been told.
-“Those Viiduns have rough traditions.
+“Those Viiduns have tough traditions.
 Death challenges.
 Fierce rites

 of passage.
 A serious intolerance for failure.
 And some stringent matrimony